TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_icssg_tcpserver.md

 ## Configuring ICSSG Switch and DUAL MAC modes

-- ICSSG Switch mode requires Two RX DMA channels whereas MAC mode requires only One RX DMA channels.
-Out of box, the example is configured to be in Switch mode.
+- ICSSG Switch mode requires two RX DMA channels whereas MAC mode requires only one RX DMA channel.
+Out-of-box, the example is configured to be in Switch mode.
-- When switching between these two modes, user needs to take care of removing or adding RX DMA channels and adjusting Number of RX packets accordingly in Packet Pool Config.
+- When switching between these two modes, user needs to take care of removing or adding RX DMA channels and adjusting the number of RX packets accordingly in Packet Pool Config.
 - Syscfg checks are in place to throw a warning for an incorrect configuration.
-- Configurations for RX DMA channels and corresponding Packet Pool config is shown below:
+- Configurations for RX DMA channels and corresponding Packet Pool config are shown below:

 ### ICSSG SWITCH
 - Configurations for RX DMA channel can be located in Syscfg Tool under path: "TI Networking"→"Enet (ICSS)"→ "DMA channel config"→ "ENET rx dma channel"